imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 orange
 ```

-The index starts from zero and it can referred to negative index to access the values item from the list
+The index starts from zero and referred to the negative index to access the values item from the list.

 ```
 print(fruits[-1])